 - Preheat oven to 350 degrees.
-Grease aloaf pan with coconut oil and set aside.
+Grease a loaf pan with coconut oil, and line the bottom with parchment paper, and set aside.

-- Into the flour add the baking soda, baking powder, salt and 1 Tbsp cinnamon.
+- In a medium bowl, mix the coconut flour, baking soda, baking powder, salt and cinnamon.
 Mix well and set aside.

-- Add the cooked banana and glaze into the honey and oil mixture, along with the vanilla and beat, using anelectric hand mixer, until the batter is smooth and the banana is well mixed.
+- Add the mashed banana into the honey and oil mixture, along with the vanilla and beat, using an electric hand mixer, until the batter is smooth and the banana is well mixed.
 Set aside

 - While the batter stands, it's time to make the filling and streusel.

-- For the filling: Finely chop 1/3 cup of pecans and mix in a small bowl with 2 Tbsps coconut sugar.
-Set aside.
+- For the filling: Mix the pecans and coconut sugar in a small bowl and set aside.

 - To assemble the bread: